DavideVi/Cy-Hello-World/README.md

 This is a simple AWS Lambda function that will return a "Hello World" message.

-I normally use <a href="https://gitlab.com/davidevi/">GitLab</a> instead of GitHub with CircleCI but decided that it would be wiser to mirror your stack for this project (I found it from StackShare.io).
+I normally use <a href="https://gitlab.com/davidevi/">GitLab</a> instead of GitHub with CircleCI but decided that it would be wiser to mirror your stack for this project (I found it on StackShare.io).

 ## Set Up